Leveraging drones for inspections in the oil & gas industry: What are the benefits?

 (Image source: Deloitte)

 According to Oil and Gas Middle East, failing to fully embrace digital is costing the industry around $1.6 trillion in potential annual revenue.
 Digitizing the inspection process has the potential to transform the industry – by saving costs and time, as well as by providing more insights through improved data management.
-If you want to learn more about how going digital can transform the oil and gas industry, check out this blog post.

 There’s another thing that can take inspections to the next level and some forward-thinking companies are already starting to leverage it: drones.
 Drone technology is progressing rapidly and combined with artificial intelligence and big data, it can revolutionize the oil and gas industry (as well as countless other industries) in the coming decade.